raravi/notes-client/README.md

 I hope you enjoy it as well as find it useful!!

 Note: You also have to download the [server](https://github.com/raravi/notes-server) code for this to work completely!

+---

+## Testing (Jest & React Testing Library)

+This project has a code coverage of 100% with functional as well as unit tests written with care.